camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 }
 ```

-3. Setup the authentication for the `AWS` provider.
+3. Set up the authentication for the `AWS` provider.

 :::note